Cookie Consent

 Do LED Insect Traps Attract Flies as Well as Fluorescent?

 Many facilities are considering switching to LED insect traps but worry whether they will perform as well as traditional fluorescent insect traps.
 With growing interest driven by cost savings, sustainability goals, and future regulatory phase-outs of fluorescent lamps, it’s natural to ask: Do LED traps attract flies as effectively as fluorescent ones?
-In this post, we’ll explore how insect light traps work, compare LED and fluorescent technologies, and explain why LEDs like Opti-Catch are rapidly becoming the new standard in pest control lighting.

 How Insect Light Traps Work